library-data-platform/ldp/ADMIN_GUIDE.md

 Additional command line options may be required to specify the database host, port, etc.

-Or this can be done in the database once it has been created, for example with Redshift:
+If Redshift, this can be done in the database once it has been created, for example:

 ```sql
 CREATE USER ldpadmin PASSWORD '(ldpadmin password here)';